“I am the good shepherd, says the Lord…. I came so that they might have life and have it more abundantly.” John 10:1-14.

-In such an ancient town, the site of Jesus’s birth, the roads must accommodate both the overlay of modern vehicular traffic as well as the centuries-old paths for sheep and their trusted guides.
+In such an ancient town, the site of Jesus’s birth, the roads must accommodate both the overlay of new vehicular traffic as well as the centuries-old paths for sheep and their trusted guides.

 At the intersection, my friend noticed how a young shepherd forwarded his sheep – some, those in the front, were young, eager and feisty; older sheep were in the middle, with fleece ready for cutting; a ewe trailed in the back, possibly hurt and needing special attention.

-As the shepherd moved back and forth, among his sheep, and the closer the sheep were to the shepherd, — the greater the flock’s direction, unity, purpose and safety.
+As the shepherd moved back and forth, among his sheep, and the closer the sheep were to the shepherd, — the higher the flock’s direction, unity, purpose, and safety.

-So let me say another word about the very special grace of “resilience.”
+So let me say another word about the exceptional grace of “resilience.”

 For the past several years, as I was teaching at Saint Mary’s College, among the course that I taught was “Leadership and Communication.”
 Clearly, effective communication is an essential tool for leaders.

-Her book and website contain important insights and advice for all of us – women and men, when launching into professional life.
+Her book and website contain essential insights and advice for all of us – women and men when launching into professional life.

 Sheryl Sandberg has many firsts after her name – highly paid executive, mother, author, and a much sought after mentor to women.

 Even the jacket cover is worth mentioning, designed by Keith Hayes.
-It is the photograph of a cement cinder-block, on a white background, with a red ballon poised over head tied to a string, and ready to fall.
+It is the photograph of a cement cinder-block, on a white background, with a red balloon poised overhead tied to a string, and ready to fall.

 So once this brick falls, this is a story about “picking up the pieces” in one’s life.